CondeNast/recipe_plugin/plugin/readme.txt

 If you're familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you will quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

+**NEW: Works with WordPress 3.5:** Updated for full compatibility with WordPress 3.5.

-**NEW: Bold and Asterisk Styling:** Add bold or italicized styling to words or phrases within the Ingredients, Instructions, Summary and Notes sections.
+**Bold and Asterisk Styling:** Add bold or italicized styling to words or phrases within the Ingredients, Instructions, Summary and Notes sections.

-**NEW: Schema/Recipe Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them more findable by search engines.
+**Schema/Recipe Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them more findable by search engines.

 **Notes Field:** Add notes to your recipes, such as optional ingredients, required kitchen tools and equipment and/or additional instructions (e.g., freezing, microwave, etc.)